 Springing from the branches of the cananga tree, native to Indonesia, ylang-ylang flowers produce an oil that is effective in reducing hypertension because of its sedative effects.
 Not only can it help you fall asleep faster, but a little aromatherapy with this oil can also alleviate stress and anxiety.
 On top of that, ylang-ylang also has a gorgeous scent, a light floral aroma that works wonderfully as a perfume or natural air freshener.
-Ylang-ylang shouldn't be applied directly to the skin but can be mixed with a base oil, like sweet almond or coconut oil, or even a moisturizing cream for a sweetly-scented lotion.
+Ylang-ylang shouldn't be applied directly to the skin, but it can be mixed with a base oil, like sweet almond or coconut oil, or even a moisturizing cream for a sweetly scented lotion.

 Who knew the oil from these little pink blooms would make such an effective sleep inducer?
 Valerian may not have the same reputation as chamomile or lavender when it comes to promoting sleep, but it's actually been used to ease insomnia since the 17th century.
 Utilizing valerian can help you not only fall asleep faster but may actually improve the quality of your sleep.
 Deeper rest means a satisfying slumber that leaves you energized in the morning.

 Chamomile is one of the best known natural sedatives, which in turn, makes it one of the most brilliant essential oils for sleep.
 Whether it's being steeped to make tea or extracted in the form of an oil, chamomile's use as a sedative has been documented for centuries and is one of the most popular ways to fight off insomnia.
 The plant's potency isn't mere hearsay, however.
 Studies have shown chamomile's effectiveness in relieving stress and anxiety.
 Get your dose of aromatherapy by sprinkling a drop or two into steaming water (with eyes tightly shut) and take 10 deep breaths.
 You'll be drifting off into your dreams in no time.